 10 most common and dangerous email subjects

-One of the most common methods of attack is when the fraudster impersonates a legitimate person or company to request sensitive information or even the payment of bills or a wire transfer.
+One of the most common methods or scam of email attack is when the fraudster impersonates a legitimate person or company to request sensitive information or even the payment of bills or a wire transfer.

 How to avoid malicious emails